A man's world: How women navigate male-dominated workplaces

 Will things get better?

-A 2020 study by Ranstad asked 4,200 construction workers why women leave the industry.
+A Ranstad study asked 4,200 construction workers why women leave the industry.
 Almost half (47%) said it was due to the male-dominated culture while 30% said it was because of outright discrimination.
 Michelle describes this as a chicken-and-egg scenario: “The more women we get in, the more chance to have a change in the culture, but the culture also kills more women getting in.”
 She considers her own career successful, partly due to her work persona.
-“It should be about being able to go on to a job, and through your own, capabilities do that job, no matter what gender you are,” she said.
+“It should be about being able to go on to a job, and through your own capabilities do that job, no matter what gender you are,” she said.
 “But other girls probably do have to adapt like I did to make life a little bit easier.
 And that does nothing for the future.”

 Lena feels the same.
-She blames a “mentally unhealthy work environment, glass ceiling and sticky floor” for women leaving the computer science industry.
+She blames a “mentally unhealthy work environment, glass ceiling, and sticky floor” for women leaving the computer science industry.
 However, she has hope for the future, notably, because she spends a “good chunk” of her spare time running a women’s coding group in London.
 “Straight out of university, I felt very competitive towards women, because that’s what patriarchy teaches us… Now I am a strong believer that women should support each other,” she said.

 *Names have been changed

-Photo: Welcome to the Jungle
+Photo by Thomas Decamps for Welcome to the Jungle

 Follow Welcome to the Jungle on Facebook, LinkedIn, and Instagram, and subscribe to our newsletter to get our latest articles every day!